nowprototypeit/docs/docs/prototypes/run-prototype-locally.md

 # Run your prototype locally

-Once you've created your prototype, run it to view it in the browser.
-This is how you access the Prototype Manager, and how you preview your work.
+Run your prototype locally at any time to view it in the browser, and to access the Prototype Manager.

 ## Before you start